amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Design-Planning-and-Design-Plans/index.md

         - Initial milestone plan
         - HL resource plan
         - RAID Log and mitigation plan
-7. The delivery team continuously review, update and evolve the design plan throughout the AMPFlow design zone and implementation zones as part of regular team activities, and as and when certain triggers are met
+7. The delivery team continuously review, update and evolve the **Design Plan** throughout the **AMPFlow Design Zone** and **Implementation Zones** as part of regular team activities, and as and when certain triggers are met